billywkim/Air_Travel_Analysis/README.md

 ## <b>Description of Communication Protocols</b>

 As the primary source of communication, a Slack group was created.
 Additionally, we will utilize the allotted time in class meetings to discuss our projects/assignments collaboratively.

+## <b>Machine Learning</b>

+For our analysis, we decided to use Supervised Machine Learning in order to predict airline delays.
+Supervised Machine Learning is a type of machine learning where the model is trained on labeled data.
+In the context of predicting airline delays, this means that the model is trained on a dataset that includes information about past flights, such as departure and arrival times, airline, and whether or not the flight was delayed.
+The goal of the model is to learn from this labeled data and make predictions about whether future flights will be delayed.

+Please see Delays_ML folder for our current Machine Learning progress.

+## <b>Database</b>

+For our project, we decided to use PGAdmin SQL as our database.
+PGAdmin SQL is a powerful and scalable database management database system which means it can handle large amounts of data and high volumes of transactions.
+It is also compatible with a wide range of tools and technologies making it easy to integrate with other systems and applications which will be useful when connecting to our Machine Learning Model.

 ## <b>Analysis of Mishandled Baggage</b>